 3. The word "baptize" in the New Testament literally means "to dip under" or "to submerge."

-4. It is the best way to picture the connection between the burial and resurrection of Christ.
+4. It gives a clear picture of baptism's connection with the burial and resurrection of Christ.

 "I would have those who are to be baptized to be entirely immersed, as the work imports and the mystery signifies."
 (Martin Luther)

 "The word baptize signifies to immerse.
 It is certain that immersion was the practice of the ancient church."
 (John Calvin)

 "Buried with Him, alludes to baptizing by immersion according to the custom of the first church."
 (John Wesley)

 Every person who has made the decision to believe in Christ should be baptized.
 The one requirement for baptism is belief in Christ!

 "Those who believed and accepted His message were baptized."
 Acts 2:41

 "But when they believed Philip as he preached the Good News… And the name of Jesus Christ, they were baptized, both men and women."
 Acts 8:12